elf4j/elf4j/README.md

 # elf4j

-API and SPI of Easy Logging Facade for Java (ELF4J) - A No-fluff Java Logging Facade
+API and SPI of a No-fluff Java Logging Facade - Easy Logging Facade for Java (ELF4J)

 ## User Stories